 After an official welcome by GLOBSEC’s President Robert Vass, the NATO 2030: NATO-Private Sector Dialogue was opened by a keynote speech by NATO’s Deputy Secretary-General Ambassador Mircea Geoană.
 He stressed how technology has always been key to deterrence and defence and how it has to be prioritised even more now by NATO and its allies in order to maintain our edge.
 In Geoană’s words, NATO wants to seize the opportunities that technology offers and find solutions for our most pressing challenges.
-In order to ensure that new technologies work for us and not against, cooperation with the private sector and academia is more crucial now than ever.
-The public sector needs to be more “tech ready” and the tech sector needs to be more “security ready.”
+In order to ensure that new technologies work for us and not against us, cooperation with the private sector and academia are more crucial now than ever.
+The public sector needs to be more “tech-ready” and the tech sector needs to be more “security ready.”
 Dialogues such as this one are, as NATO’s Deputy Secretary-General stressed, about exploring the role that the private sector can play in making our strong Alliance even stronger.

 Here are short summaries from the individual panel sessions, presentations and conversations from the event:

-Showcase Presentation on AI in Warfare with Dr. Herbert Lin
+Showcase Presentation on AI in Warfare with Dr Herbert Lin

 Errors in AI are very difficult to understand and improve, and Machine Learning systems can only be as good as their hypothetical data.
 Challenges for implementing AI/ML in combat include its ability be tricked, hacked, or “fuzzed,” and AI/ML also poses risks when it comes to applying the Laws of Armed Conflict.
 Excessive trust in AI is extremely dangerous, especially in a military setting, which is why the technology should be implemented incrementally and carefully.
 Militaries should focus on “explainability” and remember that AI/ML is a “statistical rather than smart” technology.

 Panel One: The Future of AI: Bridging the Knowledge and Capability Gap